2023 Pre-Season Parent Information

 10U: We usually have two teams.
 The first few weeks will be for evaluating players so we may divide into 2 teams( MT Blue and MT White) equally divided by skill level.
 Teams will be determined one week prior to our first game.
 All players will participate in all scheduled league games.
 We may schedule a non-league game where only 4th graders and some kids we feel can compete safely will be asked to participate.
 Other leagues are aged based which potentially could match an 11 yr old against against an 8 yr old.
 That can create quit a unsafe size discrepancy.
 Your child's SAFETY is always our first concern.
 We also will participate in this year's Clash for the Cup Tournament where all will be asked to participate.

 14U: We expect to have enough players to create two complete teams.
 The B Team will play in the Lancaster Lebanon Lacrosse League.
 The A team will play in the newly formed Central PA Lacrosse League (CPLL) made up of other top tier teams in the area.
 The players will be split into a Blue team and a White team based on evaluations performed in the first week of practice.
 This split is expected to be based on grade and skill level.
-We have learned that with hold backs in many of the schools in preparation for HS play, there is a very large size, age, and pace of play difference between the 7th and 8th graders.

 Practice and Game Schedules

 7U: One weekday from 6:00 - 7:00 PM starting in April

 8U: One weekday from 6:00 - 7:15 PM starting in April

 10U: Mon, Wed and Thurs 6:00-7:30pm MTHS Field J

 League Games are Saturdays starting at the end of March.
 Out of league games may be added to the schedule.